paulzay/paulzay/README.md

 My name is Paul and I'm a solutions expert but I also go by Software Engineer.

-I'm currently looking for new opportunities and my areas of interest are:
+My areas of interest are:

 - Full Stack Web Development
 - Mobile Development with Flutter & Kotlin
+- Bitcoin, Blockchain & Lightning Development

 **Languages I use**